jnstockley/jnstockley.github.io/index.md

 ## Welcome to jnstockley.github.io

 My name is Jack Stockley.
 I have a love for computers and software.
-My first major project I have worked on is my [Address Book java program.](https://github.com/jnstockley/AddressBook) I also then made a second part of that program and impleted a RESTful API.
+My first major project I have worked on is my [Address Book Java Program.](https://github.com/jnstockley/AddressBook) I also then made a second part of that program and impleted a RESTful API.
 I have called this program the [Address Book Rest](https://github.com/jnstockley/AddressBookREST), very creative I know.
 To learn more about these program scroll down.
 I am currently a high school student but am going to be starting my freshmen year at the Unviersity of Iowa as a Computer Science Major.

 ### Education

 Currently I am a high school student in the suburbs of Chiago Illinois.
 I am currently a Senior.
 I have also been accepted to and am going to be enrolled at the University of Iowa this fall.
 At the University of Iowa I will be studying [Computer Science.](https://cs.uiowa.edu/) After my time I at the University of Iowa I plan on being a Computer Scientist or a Sotware Engingeer.

 ### Extracurricular  Activites
 I was apart of the Cross Country team at my high school during my Sophmore and Junior year.
 I decided not to join my Senior year because I didn't like running but I should have join becuase I loved being apart of a team.
 I averaged about 10-15 hours a week with Cross Country.
 I also have a part-time job at a local grocery store as a Cashier.
 I started off as a Bagger and then got pormoted after 3 months of working there.
 I average about 15-20 hours per week at my job.
+I have also started a new role for the track team.
+I am curently the manager/ assitant coach.
+My dudites are to record times and add them to a spreadsheet so that people on the team can see how they progress.

 ### Languages I Know